cpirc/Monochrome/README.md

 The CPirc Chess Engine.

-visit ##chessprogramming on Freenode IRC for more information.
+Visit ##chessprogramming on http://webchat.freenode.net/ more information.